Darren Hayman: January Songs collection, The Shit Piano, and Lido (2012)

-The Essex Trilogy completed
+The Essex Trilogy completed with The Violence (2012)

-In October 2012 Hayman completed his "Essex Trilogy" with the release of The Violence, a double album mostly concerned with the 17th century Essex Witch Trials conducted by Matthew Hopkins.
-Other songs on the album cover topical events, such as "Henrietta Maria" which is sung from the perspective of Charles I as he serenades Henrietta Maria of France.
-Hayman states that he found parallels with those eras and modern times, stating: "I make some sort of connection between how in times of hardship or war we tend to distrust the outsider, how there is a fear and mistrust in a community".
+In October 2012, Hayman completed his "Essex Trilogy" with the release of The Violence, a double album about 17th-century British civil wars and the Essex Witch Trials conducted by Matthew Hopkins.
+The album includes "Henrietta Maria," which is sung from the perspective of Charles I as he serenades Henrietta Maria of France.
+Hayman stated that he found parallels with those eras and modern times, stating: "I make some sort of connection between how in times of hardship or war we tend to distrust the outsider, how there is a fear and mistrust in a community."

-The Four Queens EP and Bugbears
+The Four Queens EP, Bugbears, "Old Man," Blue House EP (2013)

-Continuing further with the historical theme Hayman released the Four Queens EP in April 2013.
-This contained, alongside "Henrietta Maria" from The Violence, songs about three other queens; Elizabeth I, Lady Jane Grey and Eleanor Of Aquitaine.
+Continuing further with the historical theme Hayman released the Four Queens EP with The Long Parliament in April 2013.
+This contained, alongside "Henrietta Maria" from The Violence, and songs about three other queens; Elizabeth I (a second collaboration with Elizabeth Morris), Lady Jane Grey and Eleanor Of Aquitaine.
+Darren Hayman & The Long Parliament issued an indie rock single, "Old Man," the following month.

 It was followed by the Bugbears album in July 2013.
 The album is considered a companion piece to The Violence and contains updated versions of 17th-century folk songs with new lyrics, including "Sir Thomas Fairfax March", about Thomas Fairfax.
 Starting that same month, Hayman played the first of a one-year run of shows, entitled 'Darren Hayman's Occupation', at the Vortex Jazz Club in London.
-The shows were all themed and featured support slots from a variety of performers, such as Chris T-T, The Pictish Trail, Robin Ince and Stewart Lee, amongst many others.
-Hayman directed two more videos for The Wave Pictures in October 2013; "Lisbon", which stars the fathers of the band members in place of their sons, and "Red Cloud Road".
+The shows were all themed and featured support slots from a variety of performers, such as Chris T-T, The Pictish Trail, Robin Ince and Stewart Lee.
+Hayman directed two more videos for The Wave Pictures in October 2013; "Lisbon," and "Red Cloud Road."
 In November 2013, for the Independent Label Market, Hayman released the Blue House EP.

-Zoology exhibition, Papernut Cambridge, and The Great Electric
+Papernut Cambridge and The Great Electric (2013-present)

-2014 activities included Hayman contributing seven paintings of greyhounds that had raced at the Walthamstow Dog Track to the Zoology exhibition at the E17 Art House in May.
-Papernut Cambridge, Ian Button's band who Hayman is a member of, alongside Button and Mat Flint (both also in Death in Vegas), Ralegh Long and Jack Hayter, amongst others, released their debut album Cambridge Nutflake in December 2013.
-Their second album, There's No Underground followed soon after in October 2014.
-EP 1, the debut recording by The Great Electric, was another release that month, on Static Caravan Recordings.
-Hayman plays the synthesizer for The Great Electric, alongside band members Malcolm Doherty, Rob Hyde, Duncan Hemphill and Pete Gofton.
+Hayman began working with two new groups.
+Firstly, Ian Button's Papernut Cambridge with Mat Flint, Ralegh Long and Jack Hayter, who released their debut album Cambridge Nutflake in December 2013.
+Their second album, There's No Underground followed in October 2014.

+Hayman began playing the synthesizer for The Great Electric, alongside band members Malcolm Doherty, Rob Hyde, Duncan Hemphill and Pete Gofton.
+EP 1, the debut recording by The Great Electric, was released in October 2014.

+In 2016, Hayman released a single with Papernut Cambridge as his backing band, on which they covered "I've Been a Bad, Bad Boy" by Paul Jones and "Big, Big Deal" by Steve Harley & Cockney Rebel, which reached #38 in the UK Physical Singles Chart and #29 in the Vinyl Singles Chart.